HCaldwell95/salt-and-stone-studios/README.md

 - <a href="https://www.w3.org/">World Wide Web Consortium (W3C)</a>
   - Provided access to many 'How To' pages, namely the contact cards in contact.html.
 Provided specific guide for 'Meet The Team' cards. <a href="https://www.w3schools.com/howto/howto_css_team.asp">Link to page</a>

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media